urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

 assuming the developers of `example.com` have integrated their site with the Auth Server app.

+Both Auth and Auth Server can be installed from `~bitdeg`

 These docs primarily deal with the API of the Auth Server app, but first we'll quickly go over how the system works.